 What are original equipment tyres?

-Original equipment tyres are quite simply the tyres originally fitted by the car manufacturer to your vehicle, in agreement with the tyre manufacturer.
+Original equipment tyres or OE tyres are quite simply the tyres originally fitted by the car manufacturer to your vehicle, in agreement with the tyre manufacturer.
 Tyre and car manufacturers work together on vehicle characteristics including:

 - Wheel arches